18F/myusa/api_docs/oauth.md

 # Group Authentication

 MyUSA uses OAuth 2.0.
-To find out more information about MyUSA and how to create your own application visit the [developers](https://my.usa.gov/developer) section of MyUSA.

-## Overview
+The authentication flow is as follows:

-1. Your application redirects the user to a login dialog at the MyUSA.gov.
+1. Your application redirects the user to MyUSA.
+1. If the user is not logged in at MyUSA, they are redirected to a login dialog.
-2. The user authorizes MyUSA.gov.
+1. The user authorizes MyUSA to grant access to your application.
-3. MyUSA.gov redirects the user back to your application, with an access_token.
+1. MyUSA redirects the user back to your application, with an access_token.
-4. Your application validates the access token.
-5. The access token allows your application to access scope information from MyUSA.gov.
+1. Using the access token, your application may query MyUSA APIs that you granted access to.

 ## Scopes

-The scopes you define when you setup your app on MyUSA.gov define what information your app will require from the user.
+The scopes you define when you setup your app on MyUSA.gov define what information users will be asked to grant access to.
 Scopes limit access for OAuth tokens.
 They do not grant any additional permission beyond that which the user already has.

 ## API Versions